 Where to eat during dineL.A.
 Summer Restaurant Week

-Not that there’s ever a terrible time for seafood-in-general, but summer just feels so, so perfect for cool crab, oysters and lobster with a bright squirt of lemon on a hot day.
-Connie & Ted's knows this, so of course their summer dineL.A. menus are packed with grilled calamari, raw oysters, fish and chips, smoked yellowtail—you get the picture.
-On the $29 lunch menu, grab a non-alcoholic drink, an app such as clam chowder, salad or oysters, then an entrée like a tuna melt, burger or fish and chips before moving onto a whoopie pie or cookie.
-At dinner you can really take advantage of the stellar dineL.A. deal, when the $39 menu nets you an appetizer—hey, calamari—plus an entrée such as the lobster roll (regularly priced at $29) or grilled wild fish of the day.
-Don’t forget the included dessert—the blondie or an orange creamsicle—and you can even reel in a special DineLA cocktail for $10 more.
+Not that there’s ever a terrible time for seafood, but summer is perfect for cool crab, oysters and lobster with a bright squirt of lemon on a hot day, so leave it to Michael Cimarusti and his dineL.A. menus.
+On the $25 lunch prix fixe, grab a non-alcoholic drink, an app such as clam chowder, salad or oysters, then an entrée like a tuna melt, burger or a fried cod sandwich, and end with a whoopie pie or cookie.
+At dinner, the $39 menu nets you an appetizer—hey, grilled calamari with San Marzano tomatoes—plus fish and chips, Portuguese fish stew, that excellent lobster roll (for an additional $3), or the grilled wild fish of the day.
+Don’t forget the included dessert: the always-craveable blondie.

 Same Same’s dineL.A. $29 dinner menu is a steal, and a delicious one at that: three courses and a glass of wine?
 Sign us up, especially considering the spread.
-Start with house-made beef jerky, an apple salad with cashew and cilantro, or a pork and crispy rice salad, then proceed to beef drunken noodles, green curry with chicken, or sausage fried rice, while sipping a glass of cabernet sauvignon or sauvignon blanc all the while.
-Don’t forget the finale: sticky rice with mango or sticky rice with coconut custard.
-[Insert praise hands emoji here.]
+Start with house-made beef jerky, fresh prawn spring rolls, or a spicy papaya salad, then proceed to panang curry with shrimp, a steaming bowl of khao soi with chicken, or spicy Thai basil with chicken or tofu, all while sipping a glass of sparkling wine or red lemberger included in the cost.
+Don’t forget the finale: coconut flan or tapioca pudding.
+This is the spicy-sweet menu dreams are made of.